Intsights/sergeant/docs/examples/single_producer_consumer.md

 ### Consumer

-At the class definition, we inherit from `sergeant.worker.Worker` to gain all the `Worker` class abilities.
-In order for this worker to be able to produce and consume tasks, we need to define `config` attribute and `work` method.
+In the class definition, we inherit from `sergeant.worker.Worker` to gain all the abilities of the `Worker` class.
+To make this worker capable of producing and consuming tasks, we must define the `config` attribute and the `work` method.

-Defining the `config` class attribute, allow us to config our worker's abilities.
-The worker config is a `dataclass` named `sergeant.config.WorkerConfig` which has multiple child dataclasses.
-There are two mandatory fields: `name` which defines the worker's name, and the queue name within the broker, and the second is the `connector`.
-The connector is the device that is responsible to talk with the broker.
-In this example we define a `test_worker` worker with a `redis` connector.
+Defining the `config` class attribute allows us to configure our worker's abilities.
+Worker config is a `dataclass` named `sergeant.config.WorkerConfig` that has multiple child dataclasses.
+There are two mandatory fields: `name` which defines the worker's name and the queue name within the broker, and `connector`.
+The connector is responsible for communicating with the broker.
+The following example shows how to define a worker with a "redis" connector.
-`logging` helps to configure the logger.
+`Logging` facilitates the configuration of the logger.

-For each consumed task, the `work` method is invoked.
-The parameters are passed inside the `task` argument as the key `kwargs`.
+Each consumed task is handled by the `work` method.
+Within the `task` argument, the parameters are passed as the key `kwargs`.

 ### Producer

-The producer first loads the consumer module.
-The reason for that is that once instantiating a `Worker`, you can use its configuration.
-The producer uses the `Worker` instance so it will have a connection to the broker.
+The producer loads the consumer module first.
+The reason is that once a `Worker` has been instantiated, its configuration can be used.
+Since the producer uses the `Worker` instance, it will have a connection to the broker.

-Later, we call to `init_broker` so we will create the connection to the task queue inside the Worker instance.
-We call `purge_tasks` to assure no leftover tasks exist in the queue.
+After that, we call `init_broker` to create a connection to the Worker instance's task queue.
+To ensure there are no leftover tasks in the queue, we call `purge_tasks`.
-`push_task` is the function that compose a task object, and pushes it to the queue.
+`push_task` composes a task object, and pushes it to the queue.

 ## Execution